Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Residue Number System and Modular Arithmetic

-The output lies in $[0,2^k-1]$, so we propose to relax the condition on the input and output: $x_j, z_j \in [0,2^{k}-1]$.
-With this approach, the reduction can be done in a small number of additions and products \cite{SOLI99}.
+The output lies in $[0,2^k-1]$, so we propose to relax the condition on both input and output: $x_j, z_j \in [0,2^{k}-1]$.
+With this approach, the reduction can be done in a small number of additions and products.